‘Aren’t You Ashamed to Make War on Jewish Children?’

-Why you should know her: Andrée Geulen is a Belgian woman whose actions helped save more than 30,000 Jewish children during the Holocaust.
+Andrée Geulen was a Belgian woman who saved hundreds of Jewish children during the Holocaust.

-In the summer of 1942, Belgian schoolteacher Andrée Geulen was shocked as her students arrived for class.
-Some of the students were wearing a yellow star on their clothes – required by the country’s Nazi occupiers.
-Andrée would not have her beloved pupils humiliated in such a way, so she had all of her students – Jews and Gentiles – wear aprons, in order to cover the yellow stars.
+In the summer of 1942, the Belgian schoolteacher was shocked as her students arrived for class.
+Some of the students wore a yellow star on their clothes — required by the country’s Nazi occupiers.
+Andrée Geulen would not have her beloved pupils humiliated in such a way, so she had all of her students — Jews and Gentiles — wear aprons, in order to cover the yellow stars.

 Because of her role as a schoolteacher, Andrée had the unpleasant responsibility of convincing Jewish parents to part with their children.
 After doing so, Andrée then took the children to the families who would hide them.